 Home to the Banco Nación, the main bank of Argentina, and the official public and national bank.
 In this building operated the first Colón Theater or National Opera House between 1857 and 1888.
 Project by the architect Alejandro Bustillo, built between 1940 and 1955.
 This is a magnificent construction, an outstanding example of the institutional architecture of the mid-twentieth century in Argentina.

-The Metropolitan Cathedral of Buenos Aires (Episcopal)
+The Metropolitan Cathedral of Buenos Aires (of the Holy Trinity)

 The Pyramid of 1811 in Plaza de Mayo